New Hampshire Plating Company Site

 The site's first Five-Year Review Report was completed in December 2009.
 In 2012, EPA completed a vapor intrusion assessment of nearby occupied structures and determined they were not at risk from the vapor intrusion pathway.
 Additional investigations in bedrock were conducted in 2012 to address certain data gaps identified in the first Five-Year Review Report and assess arsenic levels in bedrock south of Horseshoe Pond.

-The site’s next Five-Year Review is scheduled to be conducted in 2014.
-DES continues to conduct annual monitoring of volatile organic compounds, 1, 4-dioxane, metals, and cyanide in the shallow overburden aquifer, deep overburden aquifer, bedrock aquifer and surface water.
+DES continues to conduct annual monitoring of volatile organic compounds, 1, 4-dioxane, metals, and cyanide in the shallow overburden aquifer, deep overburden aquifer, bedrock aquifer, and surface water.